Algorithmic skeleton: Calcium & Skandium

 for distributed cluster like infrastructure.
 Additionally, Calcium has three distinctive features for algorithmic skeleton programming.
 First, a performance tuning model which helps programmers identify code responsible for performance bugs.
 Second, a type system for nestable skeletons which is proven to guarantee subject reduction properties and is implemented using Java Generics.
 Third, a transparent algorithmic skeleton file access model, which enables skeletons for data intensive applications.

-Skandium is a complete re-implementation of Calcium for multi-core computing.
+is a complete re-implementation of Calcium for multi-core computing.
 Programs written on Skandium may take advantage of shared memory to simplify parallel programming.

 Eden

 Eden is a parallel programming language for distributed memory environments, which extends Haskell.
 Processes are defined explicitly to achieve parallel programming, while their communications remain implicit.
 Processes communicate through unidirectional channels, which connect one writer to exactly one reader.
 Programmers only need to specify which data a processes depends on.
 Eden's process model provides direct control over process granularity, data distribution and communication topology.

 Eden is not a skeleton language in the sense that skeletons are not provided as language constructs.
 Instead, skeletons are defined on top of Eden's lower-level process abstraction, supporting both task and data parallelism.
 So, contrary to most other approaches, Eden lets the skeletons be defined in the same language and at the same level, the skeleton instantiation is written: Eden itself.
 Because Eden is an extension of a functional language, Eden skeletons are higher order functions.
 Eden introduces the concept of implementation skeleton, which is an architecture independent scheme that describes a parallel implementation of an algorithmic skeleton.